artyom-beilis/skyhopper/README.md

 This is how you can serve it from an Android phone:

-- Install termux
+- Install termux, you need to use F-Droid package manager: <https://www.f-droid.org/>, the version avalible from Google Store is not getting updates and at this point it is impossible to install python there:
-- Install python withing termux `pkg install python`
+- Install python withing termux:

+        apt update
+        pkg install python

+- Provide termux access to storage by running:

+        termux-setup-storage

-- Download a copy of [skyhopper.py](https://raw.githubusercontent.com/artyom-beilis/artyom-beilis.github.io/master/skyhopper.py) to a location accessible by termux
+- Download a copy of [skyhopper.py](https://raw.githubusercontent.com/artyom-beilis/artyom-beilis.github.io/master/skyhopper.py) to a location accessible by termux, for this manual it will be `Downloads`
+- Run python script from there:

+        cd /storage/emulated/0/Downloads
+        python skyhopper.py

+  You can close the server by simply pressing `Ctrl+C`

+- Now you can go to <https://127.0.0.1:8443/> address in the browser and use it.
+Please note `https` protocol and `8443` port
+- Note since it uses self-signed SSL certificate you will have to give a security exception when accessing this site
+- If you want to serve the skyhopper to other users at your pysical location:
     - Create "hotspot", the typical gateway of android hotspot is `192.168.43.1`
-- Open termux and `cd` to the directory you downloaded`skyhopper.py` to.
-- Run `python skyhopper.py`
+    - Run skyhopper as described before _after_ you created hotspot
     - Now you can go to <https://192.168.43.1:8443/> from any device connected to the hotspot and open skyhopper there.
-Please note `https` protocol and `8443` port
-- Note since it uses self-signed SSL certificate you will have to give a security exception when accessing this site
-- You can close the server by simply pressing `Ctrl+C`

-If you want to use the server only locally for your own phone, no need to create hotspot and you can access the web application via <https://127.0.0.1:8443/> address.

 ## Notes